|

 ....

-If you get the above error, Ignore it as the archivelogs will be
+NOTE: If you get the above error, ignore it as the archivelogs will be

-transfered to the Standby server by Redo transport Service once
+transferred to the Standby server by Redo transport Service once the

 log_archive_dest_state_2 is enabled.

-the Partitioning, Real Application Clusters, OLAP and Data Mining
+With the Partitioning, Real Application Clusters, OLAP and Data Mining options

 NAME